MrT3313/HomeBase/README.md

 # WHY
 - Project Goals: <br>
-    - Demonstrate my budding 'full stack' capabilities as a developer <br>
+    - Demonstrate my capabilities as a full stack developer <br>
     - Learn good documentation methods / techniques <br>
     - Document the evolution of the project from end to end <br>